carbon-language/carbon-lang/docs/design/classes.md

 }
 ```

-There are two additional concerns:
+There are two cases that aren't well supported with this pattern:

--   We don't want users to create a value with an abstract type.
+-   Users cannot create a value of an abstract class, which is necessary
+    when it has private fields or otherwise requires initialization.
--   We want to reduce mistakes where a method is called on an object that isn't
+-   Users may want to reduce the chance of mistakes where a virtual method
-    fully constructed.
+    is called on the base class prior to forming the derived class and use
+    the base class implementations.

+While expected to be relatively rarely needed, we will address both of
-We address both of these concerns by introducing another type just used during
+these concerns with a specialized type just used during construction
-construction of base classes, called the partial facet type for the class.
+of base classes, called the partial facet type for the class.

 **Open question:** Issue
 [#741: Constructing an object of a derived type](https://github.com/carbon-language/carbon-lang/issues/741)